mfaani/mfaani/content/posts/drafts/everything-i-learned-about-blogging-with-hugo.md

     - If it's a new post?
 No. Just add a good commit message
     - Is it a blog structural change?
 A Theme change?
 A CSS change?
 Something totally different?
 Then yes.
 Add a PR
 - add a link to your website for EVERY image you've created.
 Helps your branding and gets you more clicks when the image is shared outside your post
+- Be wary about accidentally publishing a post.